chrisjeng/shrugdude/README.md

 	<img src="guide_images/properties_example.png" height="400px">

 3. Inside that `List.txt`, put a shrug dude on the first line.
-If you don't already have shrug-dude copied on your clipboard, go to any site (like [this](http://www.theatlantic.com/technology/archive/2014/05/the-best-way-to-type-__/371351/) one) and get it.
+If you don't already have shrug-dude copied on your clipboard, go to any site (like [this](http://www.theatlantic.com/technology/archive/2014/05/the-best-way-to-type-__/371351/) one) and `Ctrl + C` it.
 4. Now everything is ready.
 To copy an entire line in Sublime, you can just hit `Ctrl + C`, **even if you didn't highlight the line**.

 ## Recap